 Black Panther once went up against a mind-controlled Iron Fist and took multiple Iron Fist attacks.
 Kind of a subversion, as the attacks did cause a fatal brain aneurysm that would have eventually killed Panther had Priest stayed on the book.
 Hudlin hasn't addressed it, and it appears to have been retconned at this point.

 Same story arc had him swallowed by a dragon soon after that and then claw his way out.

 Only Known by Their Nickname: Played straight and subverted with "Kasper" Cole, subverted in that he has yet to keep a superhero identity without someone else taking it after two attempts.
-Technically he's still going by White Tiger (as far as we know), and unlikely to change as their are tribal implications to the name, and it could tick off the Wakandans if he did change his heroing name.
+Technically he's still going by White Tiger (as far as we know), and unlikely to change as there are tribal implications to the name, and it could tick off the Wakandans if he did change his heroing name.
 That's part of why he changed from Black Panther in the first place.